ctiijima/tensorflow/tensorflow/contrib/cmake/README.md

   - Docker 1.9.1 (for automated testing)

 ### Current known limitations
-  - The Python package supports **Python 3.5 only**, because that is the only version for which standard Python binaries exist and those binaries are compatible with the TensorFlow runtime.
+  - The Python package supports **Python 3.5 only** on Windows, because that is the only version for which standard Python binaries exist and those binaries are compatible with the TensorFlow runtime.
 (On Windows, the standard Python binaries for versions earlier than 3.5 were compiled with older compilers